cnleo/crimefest-2015/README.md

 #crimefest-2015
 This will show you the status of Payday2 Crimefest 2015.

-Live Demo (update ~11min) and still working in progress but works (twitter challenge calculation within, 3rd challenge add.): http://wp12411577.server-he.de/crimefest-2015/
+Live Demo (update ~11min) and still working in progress but works (twitter challenge calculation within, full dynamical: should update if there new challenges on overkillsoftware page ~20min check): http://wp12411577.server-he.de/crimefest-2015/